sjonesdev/vehicle-routing-problem-solution/README.md

 ## Running

-This program was developed on a M1 Macbook Pro and compiled using Clang, but I do not believe there are any portability concerns, even with using gcc instead (unsure about msvc).
+This program was developed with Clang and CMake.
 To build the program, run the build.sh script.

 An executable "Main" will be deposited into the build directory.
-This will read all the files from the "Training Problems" folder and solve them one by one.
+This will read all the problem file provided via command line argument and print a solution.

 If not via build script, run these commands.
 - `mkdir build`